-I selected the U2 song “Where The Streets Have No Name” because of its readily identifiable theme, ease of melody, and the relatively clean image of the band.
-Feel free to use your own song.
+I selected the U2 song “Where The Streets Have No Name” because of its readily-identifiable theme and it’s a chance to expose students to a classic they may not otherwise encounter.
+Feel free to use any song you’d like!

-- We analyzed how songwriters often use a chorus to drive home the big idea of the theme, while the verses are focused on specific details.
+First, I explained that songwriters often use the chorus to drive home the 🏠 big idea of the theme while the verses are focused on 🌻 specific details.
 I asked students for examples of songs that fit this pattern and made a graphic organizer to keep track of their ideas.

-- I explained that we would be rewriting this song using our weekly reading selections.
-Each verse would correspond to a selection and would feature the unique display of courage show by that week’s protagonist.
+I explained that we would be rewriting this song based on our four reading selections.
+Each verse would correspond to a reading selection and would sum up the unique display of courage shown by that story’s protagonist.
 The chorus, however, would represent an abstract generalization about courage that we could only get to after reading all four stories.

-- Each Friday, after taking the selection’s test, we worked on this project.
-I would do a quick brainstorm with the class, identifying unique qualities of the characters that contributed to the theme of courage (touching base with my state standards).
+Each Friday, after taking the selection’s test, we worked on this ongoing project.
+I’d do a quick brainstorm with the class, identifying unique qualities and specific actions of each protagonist that contributed to the theme of courage.

-- I walked around and helped with rhythm issues, singing the song out for shy groups.
-As groups finished, I sang a few of their verses for the class (unless the groups were comfortable with their own singing).
+Now that the directions are all clear, students got into their groups and rewrote the lyrics of a verse of “Where the Streets Have No Name” using the melody and rhythm from the U2 song.
+I walked around and helped with rhythm issues, singing the song out for shy groups.
+As groups finished, and with their permission, I sang a few of their verses for the class.
+Some kids were even comfortable with their own singing.

-- After four weeks, we finally approached the chorus.
-Students connected the four displays of courage together using a generalization.
-We re-examined how U2 repeated the line “where the streets have no name” in their chorus to emphasize the theme of a city with no boundaries.
+After four weeks, we finally approached the chorus.
+Students job was to connect the four concrete displays of courage together using a generalization.
+We re-examined how U2 repeated the line “Where the streets have no name” in their chorus to emphasize the theme of a city with no boundaries.
 Students tried to do the same with courage and our four selections.